rayfould/Muse/README.md

 An example user flow:<br>
 MainActivity.kt<br>
 `    ↓`<br>
-Navigation.kt<br>
+LoginPage.kt - User either can create a new account or log into existing account; also on startup plays a startup animation welcoming the user to Muse<br>
 `    ↓`<br>
-LoginPage.kt - User either can create a new account or log into existing account<br>
+Navigation.kt - takes in BottomNavigation.kt from components folder to either display NavigationBar or NavigationRail based on screen size<br>
 `    ↓`<br>
-MainPage.kt - User can select a creative category to explore, categories displayed as buttons<br>
+MainPage.kt - Defaults to the main page where the user can select a creative category to explore, categories displayed in a responsive grid format<br>
 `    ↓`<br>
-CategoryFeed.kt - User can see and interact with posts within the community - liking the post, viewing comments, clicking on the comment button brings you to the IndividualPostPage<br>
+CategoryFeed.kt - User can see and interact with posts within the community - liking the post, viewing comments, clicking on the comment button brings you to the IndividualPostPage, also changes prompts from PromptRotation, displays like counts using LikeManager - e.g. a listener<br>
 `       ↓                                    ↓`<br>
 IndividualPostPage.kt`                `NewPostPage.kt<br>
+`       ↓
+Can view a user profile<br>

+Also: <br>
+From the BottomNavigation.kt which is on every page, users can route to the following pages (e.g. from any page can navigate to the following pages:)
+1. DiscoveryPage
+2. MainPage
+3. ProfilePage --> can go to MyPostsPage or SavedPostsPage from here

 **Notes:**
 Post.kt